KseniiaMaslakova/KseniiaMaslakova/database.md

 .read query_data.sql
 ```

+### Reflection part for readme

+Explain how your work is th example of the application of #breakitdown, #cs162_communication, #cs162_sql and #cs162_testing.

 ### Hints and best practices:

 - Make sure you set up all your foreign key constraints and indexes correctly.
-- Test your code!
-Unit tests are the best.
+- Test your code with unit tests.
-- Use the [Python Faker library](https://faker.readthedocs.io/en/master/) to generate as much random data as you need for your assignment.
+- Use the [Python Faker library](https://faker.readthedocs.io/en/master/) to generate as much random data as you need.
-- Write a clear README to summarize your work for this assignment.
 - Explain the intent of your code, database design, and database queries in code comments.
-- Please make sure that the virtual environment `venv` is **not** included in your Zip file.
-Virtual environments are not portable, and if you installed it
-  on your laptop then it is unlikely to work anywhere else.
-- Also, make sure the Python cache `__pycache__` is **not** included in the Zip file.
-This is less important than `venv` but it is still best practice to exclude it when distributing your source code.
-To understand why, [read this StackOverflow explanation](https://stackoverflow.com/a/16869074).